-The classic signs of a UTI are hard to miss: pain with urination, a frequent urge to go to the bathroom (even if you just went) and intense discomfort that can disrupt your daily life.
+The classic signs of a UTI are hard to miss.
+There’s pain with urination, a frequent urge to go to the bathroom (even if you just went) and intense discomfort that can disrupt your daily life.
 It’s up there when it comes to “least fun things to figure out.”

-Also, sometimes the symptoms of a UTI can be more subtle or share commonalities with other conditions.
+Sometimes UTI symptoms can be subtle or look like other conditions.
 Even when you’re sure it’s a UTI, finding the right treatment can be a hassle.
 Should you wait it out at home?
 What about cranberry juice?
 And what should you do if your UTI keeps coming back?

-UTI stands for “urinary tract infection.”
-Under normal circumstances, the body can flush bacteria out of the urinary system (including the kidneys, ureters, bladder and urethra) through urination.
-But if the bacterial load is overwhelming, or you are unable to clear the bacteria, this causes a UTI.
+UTI stands for urinary tract infection.
+The body usually flushes bacteria out of the urinary system (the kidneys, ureters, bladder and urethra) through urination.
+When the bacterial load becomes overwhelming—or you are unable to clear the bacteria—the overload causes a UTI.

-UTIs are one of the most common health conditions, particularly in people with female anatomy.
-That’s because in females, the urethra is short, so bacteria doesn’t have far to go before it reaches the bladder.
-Also, in females, the urethra is closer to the vagina and anus, making it easier for bacteria to reach the urethra.
+UTIs are one of the most common health conditions—particularly in people with female anatomy.
+That’s because those assigned female at birth (AFAB) have a short urethra, so bacteria doesn’t have far to go before it reaches the bladder.
+In people AFAB, the urethra is also close to the vagina and anus.
+This also makes it easy for bacteria to reach the urethra.

 Factors that contribute to UTIs include:

 The symptoms of a UTI are hard to miss.
 Classic symptoms include pain or burning when you go to the bathroom or feeling like you have to pee all the time.
-These symptoms reflect what’s happening inside: the lining of the urethra and bladder becomes irritated and inflamed.
+These symptoms reflect what’s happening inside—the lining of the urethra and bladder is irritated and inflamed.
 Your body starts sending signals to pee more often in an effort to get rid of the bacteria.